Epsilon Psi Epsilon: Other optometric professional fraternities

-As previously stated, optometric regulations changed rapidly, leading to abrupt opening and closing of schools during the first half of the 20th Century.
+As previously stated, optometric regulations changed rapidly, leading to the abrupt opening and closing of schools during the first half of the 20th Century.

 The first non-collegiate Professional Optometric Fraternity was Phi Omicron.
 The first collegiate Professional Optometric Fraternity was Epsilon Psi Epsilon.
 Other Greek Letter organizations emerging to serve the rapidly evolving field include the following, assumed to be locals and the schools where they were founded.
 As mergers of similar societies were common throughout the 1930s, some may have later become chapters of Epsilon Psi Epsilon: